 EE also gives its customers a number of extras to encourage them to stay with the network.
 These include:

-- BT Sport - Because EE is operated by BT Group, you can get exclusive goodies straight from BT - like free access to the BT Sport app for three months.
+- BT Sport - Because EE is operated by BT Group, you can get exclusive goodies straight from BT, like free access to the BT Sport app.

 - Wi-Fi on the London Undergound - Connect to Virgin Media (www.virginmedia.com) Wi-Fi on the tube for free.